MDeanLindsay/Klaviyo-API/README.md

 ### Installation

 1. Get API keys from Klaviyo, create a config.py folder to store as variables.
+Use config_example.py if necessary.
 2. Clone the repo
    ```sh
    git clone https://github.com/MDeanLindsay/Klaviyo-API.git